 Mayor London Breed Announces Over $12 Million in Funding for Arts Organizations

 The City Administrator manages GFTA, a program that has provided a stable and dependable source for general operating costs to support the City’s arts and cultural organizations since 1961.
 Since its inception, GFTA has distributed over $400 million to hundreds of arts non-profits and cultural organizations.
 GFTA funds over 250 arts organizations each fiscal year, including those organizing and supporting parades and festivals throughout the City.

-A complete list of GFTA’s Fiscal Year 2021 grants, including the 227 organizations that received GFTA general operating support funding, can be found here.
+A complete list of GFTA’s Fiscal Year 2022 grants can be found here.